jyoti786J/Group62comps38f/README.md

-Here’s a structured document similar to your example, tailored for your To-Do application.
+Here’s a structured of To-Do application.
 This document outlines the application features, authentication, CRUD operations, and RESTful API usage.

 ---